Northbrook Speed Skating Club © ALL RIGHTS RESERVED.

 Do I have to have experience with speed skating to join your club?

 Not at all.
 Everybody has to start somewhere!
 That's why there are clubs like the NBSSC.
 We cannot accommodate very young or very new skaters (those who cannot be steady on the ice) because we do not have one-on-one coaching.
-For the very beginner skater, check out the Learn to Speed Skate classes through the Northbrook Park District.
+For the very beginner skater, check out the Learn to Speed Skate classes through the Northbrook Park District or the Glenview Park District.
 But don't assume you're not ready!
 Talk to us and take advantage of our four "try it" sessions before making a commitment.
 Coaches will let you know if you or your skater is not ready for club skating.

 Are there mandatory competitions?